cvvletter/palsy/README.md

 For usage information of each file see its description included in the file.
 If we want to automatically classify images in a folder that contains images, we need to run ‘classification.py’ only.
 Files ‘palsyfinal.py’ along with ‘patients_landmarks.dat’, are also needed in order for the above to run.
 Instructions of how to create ‘patients_landmarks.dat’ are provided at the end.
-For more information see thesis "Facial Imaging and Diagnosis System for Neurological Disorders".
+For more information see thesis "Facial Imaging and Diagnosis System for Neurological Disorders" http://resolver.tudelft.nl/uuid:e60a60fc-073c-48b4-83af-d5823f309539.

 ## palsyfinal.py